wp-cli/config-command/README.md

 		---

 	[--buffer=<buffer>]
 		Buffer string to put between an added value and its target string.
+		The following escape sequences will be recognized and properly interpreted: '\n' => newline, '\t' => tab.
 		Defaults to two EOLs.

 	[--type=<type>]
 		Type of the config value to set.
 Defaults to 'all'.